aphelionz/devgrants/open-grant-proposals/orbit-db-control-center/README.md

 simplified the pinning and storage of OrbitDB database snapshots on Filecoin, via Textile's [Powergate](https://github.com/textileio/powergate).

-To further improve the user experience of this process, we would like incorporate the [OrbitDB Control Center](https://github.com/orbitdb/orbit-db-control-center) UI.
+To further improve the user experience of this process, we would like to incorporate the [OrbitDB Control Center](https://github.com/orbitdb/orbit-db-control-center) UI.
 Since OrbitDB itself is isomorphic between the browser and node.js, as well as js-ipfs and go-ipfs, this interface would work with all of the above, and end up being a high-visibility tool for both the